janalin/lvm4j/README.md

 ### Implemented models

-One of the most famous and magnificient of them all, the <i>Hidden Markov Model</i>, is applicable to a diverse number of fields (e.g. for secondary structure prediction or alignment of viral RNA to a reference genome).
+ * One of the most famous and magnificient of them all, the <i>Hidden Markov Model</i>, is applicable to a diverse number of fields (e.g. for secondary structure prediction or alignment of viral RNA to a reference genome).

-<i>Principal Component Analysis</i> is a simple (probably the simplest) method for dimension reduction.
-Here you try to find a linear orthogonal transformation onto a new feature space where every basis vector has maximal variance.
+* <i>Principal Component Analysis</i> is a simple (probably the simplest) method for dimension reduction.
+We try to find a linear orthogonal transformation onto a new feature space where every basis vector has maximal variance.
 It's open to debate if this is a *true* latent variale model.

+* <i>Factor Analysis<i> is essentially a propabilistic version of PCA (and closely resembles PPCA).
+Here we additionally include Gaussian noise since our data-points don't exactly lie on a linear subspace.

 ## Installation